Peer Review Policy

 - Once the article has been accepted for publication, you may post the accepted version of the article on your own personal website, your department’s website, or the repository of your institution without any restrictions.

 - You may use the published article for your own teaching needs.

 - You may use the article in a book authored or edited by you at any time after publication in the journal.

 - When posting or re-using the article please provide a link to the appropriate DIP for the published version of the article on the JRSMTE Journal.

 Copyright and Access

-This license allows authors to use all articles, data sets, graphics, and appendices in data mining applications, search engines, web sites, blogs, and other platforms by providing appropriate reference.
+This license allows authors to use all articles, data sets, graphics, and appendices in data mining applications, search engines, websites, blogs, and other platforms by providing appropriate references.